OscarFM014/Hello_World/README.md

-# hello-world
+# Hello

-Hi, I'm Oscar and I'm learning how to code.
+I am Oscar, I study Computer Science, I really love to learn and create things.
+I´m just learning how to use **GitHub** this is my first repository ever.

+I hope learn more things, I´m so happy 😄

+-Oscar 👨🏻‍💻